kubesphere/website/content/en/docs/workspace-administration/department-management.md

 ## Prerequisites

 - You need to [create a workspace and an account](../../quick-start/create-workspace-and-project/) assigned the `workspace-admin` role in the workspace.
-This document uses the demo-ws workspace and the `ws-admin` account as an example.
+This document uses the `demo-ws` workspace and the `ws-admin` account as an example.
 - To set project roles or DevOps project roles in a department, you need to [create at least one project or DevOps project](../../quick-start/create-workspace-and-project/) in the workspace.

 ## Create a Department

-1. Log in to the KubeSphere web console as `ws-admin` and go to the demo-ws workspace.
+1. Log in to the KubeSphere web console as `ws-admin` and go to the `demo-ws` workspace.

-2. On the left navigation bar, choose **Department Management** under **Workspace Settings**, and click **Set Departments** on the right.
+2. On the left navigation bar, choose **Department Management** under **Workspace Settings**, and click **Set Department** on the right.

-3. In the **Set Departments** dialog box, set the fields and click **OK** to create a department.
+3. In the **Set Department** dialog box, set the following fields and click **OK** to create a department.

    {{< notice note >}}

    * If a department has already been created in the workspace, you can click **Create Department** to add more departments to the workspace.

    * You can create multiple departments and multiple sub-departments in each department.
+To create a subdepartment, select a department on the left department tree and click **Create Department** on the right.

    {{</ notice >}}